stacks-network/docs/src/pages/references/stacks-node-configuration.md

 ### Section: mstx_balance

-This section contains configuration options pertaining to the micro-STX balanaces for various addresses.
+This section contains configuration options pertaining to the genesis block allocation for an address in micro-STX.
+If a user changes these values, their node may be in conflict with other nodes on the network and find themselves unable to sync with other nodes.

 -> This section can be repeated multiple times, and thus is in double-brackets.
+Each section can define only one address.

 Example: